dumbo25/newt/README.md

 These directions assume a [Raspberry Pi is properly setup](https://sites.google.com/site/cartwrightraspberrypiprojects/home/steps/setup-raspberry-pi-3-with-raspbian) and running Raspberry Pi OS and the goal is to run the MicroSD Card duplicator as a networked device on a home LAN.

+Be sure to replace items enclosed by ♣s with your value

 install.sh installs all the required software, makes any needed directories and sets any needed permissions. install.sh is a generic installer and relies on install.cfg to set up newt correctly.

 * Step 1.
 Open a terminal window